Green UAV-enabled Internet-of-Things Network with AI-assisted NOMA for Disaster Management: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{ransportation} and ground infrastructure are often prone to destruction by natural disasters.
 In 2019, about 27\% of the world's roads and railways were affected by at least one kind of disaster \cite{d1}.
 Timely warnings and relief operations can play a significant role in mitigating damages caused by disasters, which require effective disaster management and rescue operations.
-Advanced disaster management systems can potentially utilize emerging 6G technologies and internet-of-things (IoT) networks \cite{d2} for communications and control.
-The future 6G era envisions seamless intelligence and connectivity of ground and aerial users including vehicles, smartphones, unmanned aerial vehicles (UAVs) and millions of other IoT devices which can be used for monitoring, surveillance and telemetry.
-Specifically, UAVs have features such as low weight, small structure, ease of mobility and aerial outreach which are beneficial for surveillance in areas where access to humans or ground nodes is challenging \cite{zhao2018antenna}.
+Advanced disaster management systems can potentially utilize emerging 6G technologies and internet-of-things (IoT) networks for communications and control \cite{d2}.
+Specifically, unmanned aerial vehicles (UAVs) have features such as low weight, small structure, ease of mobility and aerial outreach which are beneficial for surveillance in areas where access to humans or ground nodes is challenging \cite{zhao2018antenna}.
 For example, UAVs can be used to monitor disaster-affected harsh environments when ground infrastructure is either damaged or prone to destruction \cite{UAV2}.
-Real time monitoring and surveillance of affected area through electronic sensors and communicating warnings via UAVs have been discussed as one of the feasible solutions to disaster related challenges~\cite{d3}.
-Furthermore, UAVs can also play an important role in extending their service as a mobile base station (BS) and offering low-cost deployment without geographical limitations to support ubiquitous coverage and growing traffic needs of 6G \cite{UAV1,rehman2022interference}.
-This feature of UAVs is particularly significant in disaster-affected area where BS cannot be reached due to destruction.